 The weather, the colours and the smells are all intoxicating and the people are warm and friendly.

-In Essaouira my friend and I stayed in a hostel called Green Milk.
-This one is particularly hard to find, with no sign over the entrance you may need to have someone show you where it is the first time you visit, but this only adds to the homely quality of the place.
-A small, informal, wonderfully decorated building, the hostel is owned by some lovely people who make every guest feel like a personal friend coming to stay.
+In Essaouira we stayed in a hostel called Green Milk.
+With no sign over the entrance, this one is particularly hard to find and you may need to ask someone to show you where it is, but this only adds to the homely quality of the place.
+A small, informal and wonderfully decorated building, this hostel is owned by some lovely people who make every guest feel like a personal friend coming to stay.
 It’s a much more authentic experience and a lovely community to feel a part of for the duration of your stay in Essaouira.
-I really hope to return and stay for a longer period of time.

-Wherever you are, the food is exquisite.
+Wherever you are in Morocco the food is exquisite.
 Couscous, tagines, shawarmas and kebab skewers make up the majority of available meals, but there is much more besides.
-The night market on Jemaa el Fna in Marrakech is a great place to eat cheap dishes and you can find everything from pastilla, a sweet, layered pastry dish that is traditionally made with pigeon, to cooked sheep’s head, which I can’t say I tried, but I can definitely recommend the pastilla.
-In Essaouira it is all about fresh seafood, which you can buy incredibly cheaply at the fish markets.
-At the seafront cafes you can buy pastries and deliciously-thick hot chocolates, numerous crepe stands are another indicator of French influence on the local cuisine.
-Everywhere you go in Morocco you can buy fresh orange juice for as little as 5 Moroccan dirhams, the equivalent of 32 pence.
+The night market on Jemaa el Fna in Marrakech is a great place to eat cheap dishes, with everything from pastilla, a sweet, layered pastry dish that is traditionally made with pigeon, to cooked sheep’s head.
+In Essaouira fresh seafood is the main attraction, and you can buy it incredibly cheaply at the fish markets.
+Enjoy flaky pastries and deliciously thick hot chocolates at seafront cafes, or a crepe from the numerous stands dotted around.
+One of my favourite things to do was to buy a fresh orange juice made right in front of you at one of the many stands in Essaouira or Marrakech.
+A glass is as little as 5 Moroccan dirhams, the equivalent of 32 pence.

-Coming from London in the UK, the flights to Morocco are relatively inexpensive and I plan to return in the near future.
-Top of my list of other places to visit are ChefChaouen, nestled high in the mountains, and Ouzoud, where there are beautiful waterfalls and troops of monkeys.
+I hope to return to Morocco soon.
+I still need to visit ChefChaouen, which is nestled high in the mountains, and Ouzoud, where there are beautiful waterfalls and troops of monkeys.